Martin8843/sql-pharmacy-project/README.md

 Programs PL/SQL:
-* A mechanism for automatically marking the availability status of a product in a pharmacy, depending on the number of packages in stock, i.e. when the quantity: o equal to 0 pcs. then the status "Available on request" o less than or equal to 100 then the status "Low Out" o greater than 100 pcs., but less than or equal to 300 pcs. then the status "Average quantity" o greater than 300 pcs., then the status "Large quantity".
+* A mechanism for automatically marking the availability status of a product in a pharmacy, depending on the number of packages in stock, i.e. when the quantity:
+	* equal to 0 pcs. then the status "Available on request"
+	* less than or equal to 100 then the status "Low Out"
+	* greater than 100 pcs., but less than or equal to 300 pcs. then the status "Average quantity"
+	* greater than 300 pcs., then the status "Large quantity".
 * The procedure for adding a new item (SKU number) to the list of items.